dmrao/java-full-stack-assessment/aoi-geojson-service/README.md

 4.2.
 Map-based UI
 4.2.1.
 Access : http://localhost:8080/
 4.2.2.
-Enter the username and password created in keycloak 4.2.3.
-An login successful alert will be shown
-4.2.4.
+You will be redirected to the Geojson login window 4.2.3.
+Once login is successful you would be redirected to the application screen 4.2.4.
 Enter the sample AOI as follows
 ```
 {